Causal Climate Emulation with Bayesian Filtering: SAVAR datasets

 \name{} was trained using the parameters shown in \cref{tab:hyperparameters}.
 The only difference was the sparsity constraint ``Constrained value", which was set to match the expectation of the causal graph, as explained in \cref{sec:recovering_causal_savar}.

 CDSD was trained using the same parameters, except that instead of a sparsity constraint, it uses a penalty.
 The coefficient $\mu$ was thus fixed.
 We performed a hyperparameter search over $\mu$ and tested values $10^{-16}, 10^{-14}, ..., 10^{2}$.
 We retained the value leading to the highest F1 score.
-Moreover, we stopped the training as the sparsity was reaching its expected value.
+Moreover, we stopped the training when the sparsity was reaching its expected value.

-PCMCI was trained using ParCorr to perform the conditional independence tests, and the significance value of the tests was replaced to keep the $M$ most significant instead, with $M$ being the expected value of edges in the graph.
+PCMCI was trained using ParCorr to perform the conditional independence tests, and the significance value of the tests was replaced to keep the $M$ most significant instead, where $M$ is the expected number of edges in the graph.

 An advantage of \name{} is the possibility to control the final sparsity of the graph directly, as it is optimized using a constraint.
 We thus set the sparsity equal to the expected number of edges in the true graph $M$.
 In comparison, CDSD utilizes a penalty to optimize for sparsity.
 One drawback is that if the penalty coefficient is too high or training lasts too long, the learned graph will be too sparse.
 For fair comparison, we stop the training of CDSD when the number of connections of strength at least $0.5$ is equal to $M$.
 We train with various values for the sparsity penalty coefficient, and report the maximum F1 score obtained.
 PCMCI instead computes conditional independence tests between all possible pairs of latent variables, and keeps edges when the test rejects conditional independence.
 The test is parameterized by a threshold for p-values: if the test's p-value is above the threshold, conditional independence is rejected.
 For fair comparison, we modify its procedure to keep links for the $M$ conditional independence tests with the highest p-values.
 The final parameters used for the three methods are given in \cref{sec:savarappendix}.